18 Nutritional Benefits of Pears

 1. Rich in Fiber

 Pears are a great source of dietary fiber, which can aid digestion, promote gut health, and help prevent constipation.
-A single pear can provide about 6 grams of fiber, making it an excellent choice for those looking to boost their fiber intake.
-Fiber also helps in maintaining a healthy weight by keeping you feeling full and satisfied for longer periods.
+A medium-sized pear can provide about 6 grams of fiber, making it an excellent choice for those looking to boost their fiber intake.
+Fiber is crucial for maintaining a healthy digestive system, as it adds bulk to the stool and facilitates regular bowel movements.

 2. Antioxidant Properties